roguehashrate/rogue-alpine-setup/README.md

 This will:
 - Install GNOME
-- Set up audio, Bluetooth, Flatpak
+- Set up Audio, Bluetooth, Flatpak
-- Remove default GNOME browsers
 - Prompt for installing common apps

 ### 4. Run the networking script